-The requirements for the NO2 air monitoring network are codified in 40 CFR Part 58.10(a)(5) and 40 CFR Part 58 Appendix D section 4.3.
+The requirements for the NO_2 air monitoring network are codified in 40 CFR Part 58.10(a)(5) and 40 CFR Part 58 Appendix D section 4.3.

-AMS currently operates an NO2 monitor that meets the area-wide monitoring requirements.
+AMS currently operates an NO2 monitor that meets the area-wide monitoring requirements at the NEW site.
 The first near-road NO2 monitor was established at TOR and started operation on January 1, 2014.
 The second near-road NO2 monitor is located at MON and started operation on July 20, 2015.